UD-S24-CISC374/final-project-mint/docs/egdd.md

 -   Writing Classes: By the end of gameplay, users will be able to write classes and constructors to initialize and create objects in TypeScript
 -   Class - Object Relationships: By the end of gameplay users will be able to explain the relationship between objects and the instance variables defined in the class definition describing the object’s properties
--   Describe the “this” operator: By the end of gameplay, users will be able to describe the difference between two variables with the same name but one variable is preceded by the “this” operator

 ## Prerequisite Knowledge